- Business Setup

 Starting a company in India involves several upfront expenses.
 Legal documentation, incorporation filings, and professional advisory fees start to pile up even before operation begins.
-These costs are treated as a part of initial investment required to establish a business in India.
+These costs are treated as a part of initial investment required to register a business in India.
 As business owners review early financial planning, a common question needs to be answered: are company formation cost tax deductible under Indian tax law?

 Indian tax legislation provides a structured answer to this issue.
 Under the Income Tax Act, 1961, certain preliminary expenses incurred before the commencement of business may qualify for amortisation and can be deducted over multiple years.
 This provision allows companies to recover part of their initial setup expenditure through tax deductions, provided the expenses fall within the categories recognised by law.
 Here is what businesses need to know.